naitmit/Hydrostatic2019/README.md

 For running on Niagara.
 No plotting is done on Niagara, we only get the HDF5 files from it and then plot locally.
 1. `simulation.py` is the exact same as above, with changes to accompany the use of 40 cores
 2. `run.sh` is the same as above but running only the simulations
 3. `run.slrm` is submitted to run on Niagara.
 It runs `run.sh`.
-See https://github.com/ngrisouard/dedalus-on-niagara for details on this.
+See https://github.com/ngrisouard/dedalus-on-niagara for details on this

 # In practice
 In order to change anything in the simulation (e.g. pycnocline height), I must edit `simple.py`.
 To specify the variables I want to plot and general plot formatting such as titles, I edit `plot_2d_series.py`.